 Call today: 415-597-4500, Extension 148.

-Or write: Robert Ramirez, Vice President, ABM College and University Program.
+Or write: Robert Ramirez, Vice President,

+ABM College and University Program.
 It's time.

-> Robert Ramirez, Vice President College & University Program American Building Maintenance Co.
-50 Fremont Street, 26th Floor San Francisco, CA 94105-2230 Fax 415-597-7160 continued from page 31 afternoon briefing impressed us with the quality and quantity of information.
+Robert Ramirez, Vice President College & University Program American Building Maintenance Co.
+50 Fremont Street, 26th Floor San Francisco, CA 94105-2230 Fax 415-597-7160 a subsidiary of (ABM) Industries Incorporated continued from page 31 afternoon briefing impressed us with the quality and quantity of information.
 The insights shared illustrated the competency and professionalism of the team.
 Members of the team had a combined experience of more than 100 years.
 Rumor has it that the team leader (current APPA President Pete van der Have) accounted for over half the service years all by himself!